nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ## Folder structure

 Source code for Server and Client placed at root directory. **server** folder is for web services and **client** folder is for UI source codes in development mode.
 For production mode, client is bundled and set in to client directory under the `build` folder, and the server is bundled and set in to server directory under the `build` folder.
-Keep in mind that the server entry point is `<PROJECT-ROOT>/server/build/index.js` and it is set to serve static files from the client build folder `<PROJECT-ROOT>/client/build/`.

 ## Getting Started